backstage/backstage/docs/plugins/call-existing-api.md

   requirements that the user's browser will impose for security reasons, and the requests will be rejected otherwise.
 - The API endpoint is easily reachable, in terms of network conditions, by end users.
-This may be particularly relevant if your end users are outside of your perimeter.
+This may be particularly relevant if your end users are outside your perimeter.
 - The requests do not require secrets to be passed.
 This limitation does not apply to OAuth tokens, which the frontend can negotiate and make proper use